Nikolaus III, Prince Esterházy

 Nikolaus III, Prince Esterházy (Esterházy III.
-Miklós, Nikolaus III Esterházy (Regensburg, 25 June 1817 - Vienna, 28 January 1894) was the ninth prince of the Hungarian House of Esterházy.
+Miklós, Nikolaus III Esterházy (25 June 1817 – 28 January 1894) was the ninth prince of the Hungarian House of Esterházy.

 Life

 Unlike his ancestors, Nikolaus did not spend his youth in the Schloss Esterháza in Hungary, but in England, where his father, Paul III Anton, Prince Esterházy, was Ambassador for the Austrian Emperor.
 Nikolaus married Lady Sarah Frederica Caroline Child-Villiers (1822–1853), a daughter of George Child Villiers, 5th Earl of Jersey, and his wife the former Lady Sarah Sophia Fane.
 Lady Jersey was a close friend of his mother Princess Maria Theresia of Thurn and Taxis, who served with her for many years as a patroness of Almack's, the centre of London's social scene.
 They had three sons, Paul IV, Prince Esterházy (born 1843), Aloys (1844), and Anton (1851).
 His wife died in 1853.